Shayani-web/INFT5021-PROJECT_CODE_2025-SP2-203-Federated-Learning-Prototype-/README.md

-# Federated Learning for Orbital Edge Computing: FedLEO vs FedAsync
+# Federated Learning for Orbital Edge Computing: FedLEO vs FedAsyn

-This repository reproduces and compares two Federated Learning (FL) algorithms, **FedAsync** and **FedLEO** in the context of Orbital Edge Computing (OEC).
+This repository reproduces and compares two Federated Learning (FL) algorithms, **FedAsyn** and **FedLEO** in the context of Orbital Edge Computing (OEC).
 The implementation is guided by the research presented in:

 **Jabbarpour et al. (2023).** *Performance Analysis of Federated Learning in Orbital Edge Computing*.
 In *2023 IEEE/ACM 16th International Conference on Utility and Cloud Computing (UCC’23)*. [https://doi.org/10.1145/3603166.3632140](https://doi.org/10.1145/3603166.3632140)